 Also tucked away in the collection were letters Mom had written from the hospital back to her children and to her parents.
 Mom wrote a reminder in one of her letters that the children needed to go to the post office every day.

 My mom was 34 years old in 1960, and she was the mother of seven children at the time.
 My dad was 41.
-In order for my parents to stay at the hospital with Elaine, they had to make arrangements for someone to stay in their home and care for their other six children – three older and three younger than Elaine.
+In order for my parents to stay at the hospital with Elaine, they had to make arrangements for someone to stay in their home and care for their other 6 children – 3 older and 3 younger than Elaine.

 Grandma Imm was born in 1888, so she was 72 years old when she was taking care of the family.
-Grandpa Imm was born in 1895, so he was just a youngster at the time, at the age of 65.
+Grandpa Imm was born in 1895, so he was just a 65 year old youngster at the time.
 My dad’s father passed away during the summer of 1947, just weeks before Mom and Dad were to be married.
-And Dad’s mother, our Grandma Kimpel, was born in 1884, and she was living in her home in Hicksville.
+Dad’s mother, our Grandma Kimpel, was born in 1884, and she was living in her home in Hicksville.

-My oldest sister, Marcia, was 12 years old at the time of the surgery.
+My oldest sister, Marcia, was 12 years old at the time of Elaine’s surgery.
 Ed was 11.
 Jayne 9.
 Carolyn 5.
 Don 3.
 And Darrell was 14 months old.

 A fun part of growing up in a large family is the fact that you probably have many cousins.
 And cousins I indeed have.
 Aunt Verda and Uncle Alfred took up housekeeping in a home behind my parents’ home.
-My Mom and Dad had 11 children, and the Currys had 9 children.
+My Mom and Dad had 11 children, and the Currys were the parents of nine children.
 Yes, 20 children, over a 20 year span, in the same back yard.

-Mom had saved two Edgerton Earth newspapers – which are now yellowed from age, and need to be handled with care, but very fun to read.
-There were pictures and articles about Elaine and her surgery.
+Mom had saved two Edgerton Earth newspapers which are now yellowed from age and need to be handled with care but tell us more through the pictures and articles.